vcmi/vcmi/docs/modders/Entities_Format/Faction_Format.md

 	// Chance of specific spell to appear in mages guild of this town
 	// If spell is missing or set to 0 it will not appear unless set as "always present" in editor
-	// Spells from unavailable levels are not required to be in this list
+	// Spells from unavailable levels are not required to be in this list "guildSpells" :
-	// TODO: Mirrored version of field "guildSpells" from spell format "guildSpells" :
 	{
 		"magicArrow" : 30,
 		"bless"  : 10
 	},

-	// TODO: Entries below should be replaced with autodetection

 	// Which tiers in this town have creature hordes.
 Set to -1 to disable horde(s) "horde" : [ 2, -1 ],

-	// Resource given by starting bonus, if not set silo will produce wood + ore "primaryResource" : "gems",
+	// Resource given by starting bonus.
+If not set silo will produce wood + ore "primaryResource" : "gems",

 	// maximum level of mage guild